 ImmuniWeb can help you comply with SHIELD Act and NYDFS cybersecurity and data protection requirements.
 How We Help

 What are the data breach notification requirements under the SHIELD Act?

-Covered entities must report security incident to the NYDFS Superintendent as soon as possible but no later than in 72 hours since detention (NYCRR 500.1 “Notices to Superintendent”) when the incident causes, or is likely to cause, any material harm to normal operations of the covered entity.
+Covered entities must report security incidents to the NYDFS Superintendent as soon as possible but no later than in 72 hours since detention (NYCRR 500.1 “Notices to Superintendent”) when the incident causes, or is likely to cause, any material harm to normal operations of the covered entity.

 What are the supply chain security requirements under the SHIELD Act?

-From a practical viewpoint, it means that a SHIELD-covered entity will likely be accountable and legally liable for any omissions or deficient cybersecurity practices of third parties that process private information of New York residents on their behalf.
+From a practical viewpoint, it means that a SHIELD-covered entity will likely be accountable and legally liable for any omissions or deficient cybersecurity practices of third parties that process the private information of New York State residents on their behalf.